ivangfr/springboot-vault-examples/spring-cloud-vault-approle-cassandra/README.md

   - Open a new terminal

-  - Export to `VAULT_ROOT_TOKEN` environment variable the value obtained while unsealing `Vault` described at [Start Environment](https://github.com/ivangfr/springboot-vault-examples#start-environment) section of the main README
+  - Export to `VAULT_ROOT_TOKEN` environment variable the value obtained while [initializing the environment](https://github.com/ivangfr/springboot-vault-examples#initialize-environment) described in the main README
     ```
     export VAULT_ROOT_TOKEN=...
     ```